tosdr/tosback-versions/Virtual World Computing Cocoon MyData Rewards/Terms of Service.md

 You acknowledge and agree that portions of the Software, including, without limitation, the source code and the specific design and structure of individual modules or programs, constitute the intellectual property of or contain trade secrets of Cocoon and its licensors.
 Accordingly, you agree not to disassemble, decompile, or otherwise reverse engineer the Software, in whole or in part, or permit or authorize a third party to do so, except to the extent such activities are expressly permitted by law notwithstanding this prohibition.

-**Ownership**
+**Ownership
-The Software is licensed, not sold.
+**The Software is licensed, not sold.
 You own the media on which the Software is recorded (if any was provided to you), but Cocoon retains ownership of the copy of the Software itself, including all intellectual property rights therein, even if Cocoon incorporates any Feedback (defined below) into subsequent versions of the Software or otherwise uses such Feedback.
-The Software is protected by the United States, and Canadian copyright law and international treaties.
+The Software is protected by United States, and Canadian copyright law and international treaties.
 You will not delete or in any manner alter the copyright, trademark, and other proprietary rights notices or markings appearing on the Software as delivered to you.

 **External Content**

 Cocoon includes many features that are designed to allow you to import and share content from other parts of the web that are important to you (such as your social network profile, friends, and contact lists) and gives you easy access to that information.
 You hereby grant Cocoon a worldwide, non-exclusive, royalty-free, sub licensable, and transferable license to use, reproduce, distribute, prepare derivative works of, display, and perform this content for the sole purpose of providing you with these features, and you affirm, represent, and warrant that you own or have the necessary licenses, rights, and consents to grant this license to Cocoon.
 You retain copyright and any other rights you already hold to content you submit, post or display through the Software.
 Furthermore, you understand that all content (without limitation, text, data files, web pages, software, extensions, audio and video files, and images) which you may have access to through the Software is the responsibility of the person or entity from which the content originated and not the responsibility of Cocoon.
-You understand that the Software may allow you to access content that is offensive or objectionable to you and that in this respect you use the Software at your own risk
+You understand that the Software may allow you to access content that is offensive or objectionable to you and that in this respect you use the Software at your own risk.

 **Content license from you**
 ----------------------------

+You retain copyright and any other rights you already hold in Content which you submit, post or display on or through, the Services.

+**Updates and Upgrades; No Obligation.**

 You retain copyright and any other rights you already hold in Content which you submit, post or display on or through, the Services.